 The formal deadline to submit public consultee comments ended on Sunday 16 April 2017.

-You can view the comments received by the public by downloading the attached document.
+You can view the comments received by the public by downloading the documents detailing the comments received.

 How can I view the planning application?